 Launched in February 2015, the Centre will become fully operational after December 2016.

-The Prague Civil Society Centre was officially launched in Prague on 19 February 2015 by a panel discussion titled „Between Apathy, Activism and Arrest: New Challenges in Supporting Post-Soviet (Civil) Society“.
+The Prague Civil Society Centre was officially launched in Prague in February 2015 with a panel discussion on: "Between Apathy, Activism and Arrest: New Challenges in Supporting Post-Soviet (Civil) Society".

 On February 24, 2016 the Prague Civil Society Centre presented itself to a wider Brussels audience with a panel-discussion on “Supporting Civil Society under shrinking space in Eastern Europe and Eurasia” hosted by the European Endowment for Democracy (EED).

 Rostislav Valvoda – Director

 The Prague Civil Society Centre is currently recruiting: